difference between a company and a firm

 In conclusion, although the terms “firm” and “company” may seem interchangeable, there are important differences between the two.
 Understanding these differences can help you determine which type of business structure is right for your needs.
 Whether you choose a company or a firm, remember that both can be successful with the right strategy and management.

-See also difference between a hurricane and a typhoon
+See also difference between paperback and hardcover

 Table difference between a company and a firm